The Pulse of K-Entertainment

 What does NASA stand for?

 NASA stands for the National Aeronautics and Space Administration.
-The US government agency was established in 1958 and leads the country's civilian space program, including human spaceflight, planetary science, Earth observation, and deep-space exploration missions such as Artemis.
+The US agency was established in 1958 and leads the country's civilian space program, covering human spaceflight, lunar exploration, planetary science, Earth observation, and a wider communications machine that keeps its missions visible to a global public audience.

 What is Artemis II?

 Artemis II is NASA's first crewed mission in the Artemis program and the first human lunar flyby mission since Apollo 17 in 1972.
-The mission sends four astronauts around the Moon to test the Orion spacecraft and core systems before future lunar landing missions.
+NASA targeted the mission for April 1, 2026, sending four astronauts around the Moon to test Orion and the broader mission architecture ahead of future lunar-landing efforts.

 Did NASA really use ATEEZ's song NASA?